Saturday, May 31, 2014

 Let us see some clues using the above method.

 a- Take the Vargas (Navamsa, Drekkana) falling in the 3rd house.
-Observe the sign whether male or female.
+Observe the sign to determine whether male or female.
 The sex of the next younger sibling depends upon this.
-The impact of planets (male or female) over the navamsa sign lord in both Vargas also helps much in this regard.
+The square position and aspect of the male or female planet over this can decide the gender of the next birth.
+The impact of planets (male or female) over the Navamsa sign lord (Navamsa falling in the 3rd house) in both Vargas also helps much in this regard.
 We can also take into account the sign (male or female) occupied by this sign lord in both Vargas.

-d- The star rising in the Khar Navamsa sign is harmful to natives' health-related matters.
-Also, consider the trine and the star falling in the exactly 7th house from the Khar Navamsa sign.
-The ascendant, ascendant lord in this area bestows only the weak constitution of the body.
-Transit of planets over such stars can provide ill health.
+c- The star rising in the Khar Navamsa sign is harmful to natives' health-related matters.
+Also, consider the trine and the star falling in the 7th house from the Khar Navamsa sign.
+The ascendant, ascendant lord in this area bestows only a weak constitution of the body.
+The transit of planets over such stars can cause ill health.

-Generally, astrologers rarely used a navamsa chart in interpreting a horoscope.
-They consider it only to observe the strength of planets while the planet's position at Navamsa sign is more important than the Rasi chart.
+Generally, astrologers rarely use the Navamsa chart in interpreting a horoscope.
+They consider it only to observe the strength of planets, while the planets' position at the Navamsa sign is more important than the Rasi chart.

-Jeeva Sharma* considered Navamsa sign of the Moon to read Sunpha-Anphadi Yoga.
+Jeeva Sharma* considered the Navamsa sign of the Moon to read Sunpha-Anphadi Yoga.

-Deva Keralam suggests the Navamsa sign of the Moon to consider the transit of planets while astrologers rarely used it in their interpretation.
+Deva Keralam suggests the Navamsa sign of the Moon to consider the transit of planets, while astrologers rarely use it in their interpretation.
 Observe some slokas.

-- - Saturn`s transition through the Navamsa sign occupied by Moon causes fear of enemies etc.
+- - Saturn`s transition through the Navamsa sign occupied by the Moon causes fear of enemies, etc.

 - -When Saturn transits the 7th sign from the Moon`s Navamsa sign- - -.